 Paulides goes into some detail on one case in Vail, Colorado, of an extreme athlete and physician inexplicably getting in over his head and falling to his death.

 This recklessness could be happening with some frequency, and these folks in turn disappear.
 Admittedly, many Missing 411 cases are mysterious but, as his body was found, this one is worth examining as an abject lesson for anyone inclined to extreme sports or challenges.

-Disorientation happened to my son and I four years ago in Germany’s Teutoburg Forest.
+Disorientation happened to my son and I six years ago (pre my serious knee injury) in Germany’s Teutoburg Forest.
 We were lost for better part of an afternoon in spring after foolishly diving into the thick forest.
 This dense forest is where three Roman Legions were massacred by Germanic tribes in 9 A.D.
 It’s easy to visualize how this happened when you wander into them — and, yes, we were trying to get a sense of it.
 Background on this battle.

 Essentially, when you’re in dense trees, you get a form of vertigo and spatial confusion.
 There’s a tendency to walk in circles.
 Reference points start to blur.
+This is especially true in foggy or low cloud or rainy weather.
+This can develop in late afternoons and approaching dusk.
 This lack of reference points and of a workable horizon can cloud thinking and create panic.
 We needed all our sobriety in Germany.
 (In the hunter 411 Missing mysteries, I wonder if some “Southern Comfort” was involved.)